FabianGD/PlasmonicMEEP/README.md

 # The rest are parameters you would like to parse to plas-meep
 sbatch pmeep_submit.sh /beegfs/$USER/<outputdir> -r 400 -x 0.5 -y 0.5

-# After this calculation has finished, you need to calculate the field enhancements
+# After this calculation has finished, you need to calculate the field
-# using the pfield_submit.sh submit script.
-You may also specify additional arguments
+# enhancements using the pfield_submit.sh submit script.
+You may also specify
-# in apostrophies
+# additional arguments after the output directory
-sbatch pfield_submit.sh /beegfs/$USER/<outputdir>
+sbatch pfield_submit.sh /beegfs/$USER/<outputdir> [-s ...]

 ```